How to switch between Mounjaro and Wegovy

 How to switch from weight loss injections to tablets

 Injectable weight loss treatments are usually ‘GLP-1 receptor agonists’.
-This is a type of drug that was originally licensed for type-2 diabetes, though there are now GLP-1 receptor agonists formulated specifically for weight loss: Saxenda and Wegovy.
+This is a type of drug that was originally licensed for type-2 diabetes, though there are now GLP-1 receptor agonists formulated specifically for weight loss, like Saxenda and Wegovy.
 GLP-1 agonists work in your brain to make you feel fuller and less hungry.

 Oral weight loss treatments, however, work in slightly different ways.
 There are two different types of oral medication licensed for weight loss: orlistat (brand names Alli and Xenical) and Mysimba (which uses the active ingredients bupropion and naltrexone).